-Another one of the Megalithic Temples of Malta that Max and I visited was…
+Another one of the Megalithic Temples of Malta that Paul and I visited was…

 Tarxien Temples Malta

-So, to get to the Tarxien Temples in Tarxien… Max and I again chose to use the Malta public transport buses.
+So, to get to the Tarxien Temples in Tarxien… Paul and I again chose to use the Malta public transport buses.
 Now, this ended up being a little more complex to navigate.

 So, the bus stop we had planned to go to was, Neolitici.
 Yet, we soon discovered on our bus trip there that the route had changed because there were road works!

 Thus, after asking the helpful bus driver, he told us to get off at Pjazza bus stop in Paola.

 Then, we had to walk back a little way.
 And, along the route we noticed that there were signs along the way to point us to the Tarxien Temples.
 The signs looked like this…

 Then, several hundred meters or so later we found it…

 And, similar to the previous 2 megalithic temples of Malta, we were able to get in for free because of the Open Day.
 Plus, it is also another UNESCO World Heritage Listed site in Malta.